-Current Ministry Location-Maryknoll Sisters Center
+Current Ministry Location-Maryknoll Sisters Center, New York

-From 1955-1959, Sister Camille worked in the infirmary at the motherhouse and later at our Bethany residence.
+From 1955-1959, Sister Camille worked in the infirmary at the Motherhouse and later at our Bethany Residence.
 At the same time, she also volunteered at the promotion office and the collection desk.

 In 1959, Sister Camille was assigned to Guatemala.
 Her ministry was at the Colegio Monte Maria in Guatemala City, where she was assistant director of the boarding school, school nurse and the Sisters’ Infirmarian.
-At the same time, Sister Camille taught English and health to the Junior College students.
+At the same time, Sister Camille taught English and Health to the Junior College students.

-After that, Sister Camille went back to our New York center and worked at the Maryknoll Overseas Extension Service as assistant director, librarian and assistant editor from 1972-1984.
+Sister Camille went back to the Maryknoll Sisters Center and worked at the Maryknoll Overseas Service as assistant director, librarian and assistant editor from 1972-1984.
 In 1985 , Sister Camille was assigned to the Maryknoll Sisters Archives.

 From 1987-1992, Sister Camille worked in Mission Projects Funding and in 1994, she began serving in the Sacristy.
 She remained active in the New York Archdiocese Catechetical Program.